Open letter to Metropolitan Police Commissioner Mark Rowley from Women Against Rape, 6 Feb 2023

 Clearly statements and legislation which attack human rights undermine your stated aim to reform the police.
 First, the Police, Crime, Sentencing & Courts Act, now the Public Order Bill, increase not police standards and accountability but police powers.
 Police are being put in charge of deciding which protests should be allowed and which they would have a right to shut down and criminalise before they even take place.
 This will impact women in particular who have been at the forefront of protests and strikes not only against rape and murder but racism, deportations, government refusal to act on climate change, and low wages and poor working conditions.
 We’ve already seen the Met ban, violently attack and attempt to criminalise participants in the vigil for Sarah Everard and (illegally) ban climate protests.

 For the Home Office to hand even more draconian powers to an institutionally violent, biased, corrupt police will scupper any attempt to clean up the force, encouraging power hungry bullies to join while silencing officers who want to uphold higher standards.
-Such powers move us further away from the qualities advocated by former detective chief inspector Sue Fish when she called it on the sexual assault she had suffered in the force:
+Such powers move us further away from the qualities advocated by former detective Chief Constable Sue Fish when she called it on the sexual assault she had suffered in the force:

 “empathy, compassion, conscientiousness, diligence are not assessed, looked at, examined at all in terms of recruitment, training, reward and promotion of police officers.”